aspose-words/Aspose.Words-API-References/english/net/aspose.words/tablestyle/toppadding/_index.md

 ---
 title: TableStyle.TopPadding
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the amount of space in points to add above the contents of table cells in C#
+description: TableStyle property.
+Gets or sets the amount of space in points to add above the contents of table cells in C#
 type: docs
 weight: 140
 url: /net/aspose.words/tablestyle/toppadding/